Unity-Technologies/ml-agents/docs/Unity-Inference-Engine.md

 [compute shaders](https://docs.unity3d.com/Manual/class-ComputeShader.html)
 to run the neural network within Unity.

+__Note__: The ML-Agents toolkit only supports the models created with our trainers.

 ## Supported devices

 Scripting Backends : The Unity Inference Engine is generally faster with